bryantx24/manifest/readme.md

     repo sync -f -jx

-x is the number of your cpu processors + 1.
+x is the number of simultaneous tasks your connection can handle, I use -j5 as default.

 ## Building ##